SparkPost/support-docs/content/momentum/4/using-dkim.md

 ### Warning

 Note that Google requires all senders to sign with a 1024 bit or greater DKIM key size.

+It is recommended that a key size of at least 2048 bits is used.

 The resulting public key should look similar to: